The Dream Style

 - Be patient and have faith in your game

 I hope you found this article useful.
-If you are keen to learn more and develop into a good LAG, we’d love to hear from you and help you.
-We offer hand history reviews, coaching by email and Skype coaching.
-You can book in a free consultation with our head coach by clicking here.
+If you are keen to learn more and develop into a good LAG, I’d love to hear from you and help you.
+I offer hand history reviews, coaching by email and Skype coaching.
+You can book in a free consultation with our me by clicking here.

-Or, if you are keen to develop your bluffing game, check out our bluffing course, there’s an intro video below which explains more.
+Or, if you are keen to develop your bluffing game, check out my bluffing course, there’s an intro video below which explains more.